HabitatFramework/UserGuide/interface/interface.rst

 Change Flag
-	Denoted by an 'X' this indicates when a feature, once the external OSMM Update process is completed, previously overlapped two or more features in the original framework, and hence a portion of the new feature may now be assigned to a different INCID than it was originally.
+	Denoted by an 'X' this indicates when a feature (once the external OSMM Update process is completed) overlaps two or more features in the original framework, and so a portion of the new feature may now be assigned to a different INCID than it was originally.
+Hence part of the new feature has been changed.

 Status
 	Indicates the current status of the proposed OSMM Update, as follows: